sfago2024/www/content/register.md

 # Volunteer

 Looking to connect with more people at SF AGO 2024?
-Opportunities exist before and after the convention.
-To learn more, please contact {{ contact(name="Rani Fischer") }}.
+Opportunities exist before, during, and after the convention.
+If you're interested in helping, please
+{% external_link(href="https://forms.gle/sTJAS18rVyu3R4me8") %}fill out our Volunteer Form{% end %}.
+If you have further questions or need help filling out the form, please contact
+{{ contact(name="Rani Fischer") }}.

 {% contact_card(name="Rani Fischer", position="Volunteer Coordinator") %}
 <a href="mailto:volunteer@sfago2024.org">volunteer@sfago2024.org</a>